 The Faculty of Engineering has updated and consolidated the structuring of its research activities into distinctly interdisciplinary faculty research profiles.
 These focus the research activities of the majority of the departments across departmental boundaries.
 They are based on an analysis of the competences and scientific activities of the members of the faculty, which have already been developed over many years.
 The definition of the faculty's research profiles was based in particular on the following criteria:

-- Already ongoing significant activities from third-party funds,
+- Already ongoing significant third-party funded activities

-- external visibility of the identified topics,
+- External visibility of the named topics

-- Human-Centered Cyber-Physical Systems
+Human-Centered Cyber-Physical Systems

 Digitization of the real world creates a cycle of data that is collected and processed via sensors.
 The aggregation and use of this data contributes to the control of the physical world.
 A particular focus is on the interaction between humans and technology.

 To ensure a sustainable energy supply, new concepts for energy generation, storage and transport must be researched.
 For the time being, the focus is on hydrogen.
 Future mobility and the optimal use and conversion of resources are also at the forefront.